ymentawy/Home_Security_Application/TECHNICAL_GUIDE.md

    python ptz.py
    ```
    This initiates:
-   - The AI model for Human Activity Recognition (HAR)
+   - All AI models on the PI
    - The notification server
-   - When the HAR model detects an anomaly, the notification server automatically sends alerts to the mobile application
+   - When the (Human Activity Recognition) HAR model detects an anomaly, the notification server automatically sends alerts to the mobile application

 ## Important Notes